kiba/Writings/fac/chp20_survival.md

 The sergeant sighed.
 Didn't they go to secondary combat school before attending universities?
 They might be students but they should have a depth of experience that tells them to be less reckless.
 Then again, charging into the face of soulless monsters is pretty reckless.

-The soldiers of mechatron are different from the huntsmen.
+The soldiers of mechatron are certainly different from the huntsmen in many ways.
 They are taught never to engage their opponents in melee until they are very close.
+Their attitude is of cautiousness rather than bravo.

 Arc sighed in resignation.
 "At least they're doing all the work."